lakal3/dllcall/readme.md

 ## Cgocheck

 Go 1.16 introduced new check that prevents pointers structures that contains pointer to Go memory.
+Dllcall will bypass cgocheck, because generated interface code don't have full type information to support this.

-But in dllcall library all code must be aware of Go garbage collector and do not retain any references to structure member after call has been completed, so this check is unnecessary.
+When using dllcall all code must be aware of Go garbage collector and do not retain any references to structure member in C++ side after call has been completed.
+If you want to keep go allocated heap elements in C++ code you can use new runtime.Pinner available from Go 1.21.

-There are three ways to suppress this check

-### Pinned memory
-In version 1.21 Go introduced new Pin mechanism that allows marking all pointer that we want to use in calls to C++ program so that Gos garbage collector is aware of them.

-You can enable generating pinned memory pointer with -pin flag. **You should use -pin option if you have go1.21 or later.
-It is safe and supported**

-Pinning incurs some overhead that is usually negliable.
-You can use fibon example to check differences between pinned, non pinned and fastcall

-### Disable cgocheck environment variable

-Set environment variable GODEBUG to 'CGOCHECK=0'.

-It seems that there is no way to set this setting using godebug directive nor godebug settings in .mod file.

-### Windows

-Actually Windows syscalls don't apply any checks for go pointers, so dllcall generator will not emit any to pin memory even if -pin flag is given

 ## Safe method (experimental)